Green Sona (Heal)

 Rylai's Crystal Scepter - It gives AP and some HP.
 However, the selling point is the slow.
 Since Sona can easily spam her Hymn of Valor, it's easy to constantly apply the slow, especially against enemies weak to kite.

-Luden's Echo - Are you high?
-No. Maybe.
-It gives some AP and extra poke for your Athene's Unholy Grail's Blood Charge, along with some movement speed, allowing you to reposition better.
+Luden's Echo - It gives some AP and extra poke for your Athene's Unholy Grail's Blood Charge, along with some movement speed, allowing you to reposition better.
 Since Sona is generally quite spammy, you can easily charge this up.

 Items - Green Sona